 Physical examination was performed before and 8 hours after dosing.
-Local tolerance of the eyes, cardiovascular status (by auscultation) and the presence of any other abnormal clinical signs were assessed before and 30 min, 2 h, 4 h and 8 h after dosing.
-Laboratory variables

-(haematology, clinical chemistry and urinalysis) were assessed before dosing.
+Local tolerance of the eyes, cardiovascular status (by auscultation) and the presence of any other abnormal clinical signs were assessed before and 30 min, 2 hours, 4 hours and 8 hours after dosing.
+Laboratory variables (haematology, clinical chemistry and urinalysis) were assessed before dosing.
 All safety assessments were repeated at the end of study visit.
 Adverse events were recorded throughout the study.

-Local ocular tolerance assessment included conjunctival hyperaemia, conjunctival discharge, conjunctival swelling, protrusion of the 3rd eyelid, blepharospasm and itching.
-Each of the variables was scored separately on a 4-point scale (none, mild, moderate, or severe).
+Local ocular tolerance assessment included conjunctival hyperaemia, conjunctival discharge, conjunctival swelling, protrusion of the third eyelid, blepharospasm and itching.
+Each of the variables was scored separately on a four-point scale (none, mild, moderate or severe).